flub78/multitenant/doc/testing.md

 ### Unit tests

 Unit tests for models and simple classes.
+They are stored in tests/Unit.

 ### Feature tests

 Feature tests both for central application and tenant application.
 Test coverage is measured using xdebug both for unit and feature tests.
+Feature tests require the collaboration of several classes and they are executed in an environment closed to real Laravel execution.
+Laravel instance, database and tenant environments are available in this context.
+They are slightly slower than Unit tests.

 They use phpunit integrated in the Laravel Framework.
+They are stored in tests/Feature.

 To follow redirection use: